· 30 April 2019 ·

 WordPress software includes its own Site Stats traffic information, which I’ve used since I started the blog in 2015.
 Unique visitors are counted, the number from various geographic locations, and a few other basic metrics.

 I recently added access to the Google Analytics platform.
 I hope to learn what searches and referrals bring people to the site, and what pages are most viewed over time – what my visitors look for, and what they stay for.
 My goal is twofold: to improve what I post, and to satisfy my desire for some near-real-time feedback.
 Even a posthumous playwright wants to know what his audience is thinking.
 For this new writing, I don’t have a hall or theatre full of faces to watch.

 Google Analytics uses an authorized (by me) connection to my site to gather traffic data, except from those viewers who opt out via the browser add-on linked below.
 Google formats the data into graphs and tables, which I can then view.
 No one else at my end sees these results.
 They display no personal information, only interactions with the site.
 I do not look at data beyond the period I choose for the display of trends, typically a month.
 No site visitor can be personally identified or located.
 I do not store data in local files for other uses.

 If you wish to opt out of cooperation with Google Analytics, you can install the Google Analytics Opt-out Browser Add-on (extension).
 The add-on can be installed into Chrome, Firefox, Safari, Opera, and Internet Explorer 11.
-It opts you out of GA tracking on all of the GA-enabled sites you visit with that browser, not just this site.
+It opts you out of GA tracking on all GA-enabled sites you visit with that browser, not only this site.